 Michael G. Scheurich

 Michael G. Scheurich’s passion for construction originated with a love of architecture and how buildings are designed.
 He entered the College of Architecture at Texas A&M University with a vision to become an architect, quickly realizing he wanted to build.
 This led him to obtain his bachelor’s degree in construction science from Texas A&M University.
-His construction career began in Dallas and continued in Houston, where he served for three of the world’s top 20 general contractors.
+His construction career began in Dallas and continued in Houston, where he served for three of the nation’s top 20 general contractors.
 This was the incubation period for Scheurich’s vision to launch his own construction company.

 Additionally, Scheurich utilizes his design and construction relationships to team with strategic partners to develop high-quality assets.
 Arch-Con’s headquarters was developed by Scheurich and constructed by Arch-Con.
 He is experienced in leveraging the latest, cost-efficient technologies and strives to stay on the cutting edge of the industry.
-He is currently securing a patent for an innovative construction technique.

 Scheurich serves on the board of the Greater Houston Partnership, the National NAIOP Forum, the University of St. Thomas Buildings and Grounds Committee and the Annunciation Orthodox School Building and Grounds Committee.
 He recently served on the Wallis State Bank Board of Directors and served nine years on the Houston NAIOP Board of Directors and three years on the National NAIOP Board of Directors.
 He donates his time and resources to vital organizations including Hermann Park Conservancy, SEARCH Homeless Services, Bo’s Place, St. Anne Catholic Community and Christian Community Services Center, among others.